the-rivernile/portfolio/Python_Projects/Simple Sales Dashboard/README.md

 This project showcases data given to me secondhand and how I transformed, cleaned, loaded, and manipulated said data to provide meaningful insights on sales history for a small online retailer.

-The overall pipeline went as flow goes as follows
+The overall flow goes as follows

  jupyternotebook --> bigquery --> dbt--> VSCODE(streamlit)